ibm-cloud-architecture/refarch-jee-customerorder/end-to-end-tutorial-1.md

       - Container-managed authentication alias: **DB2User-INVENTORYDB**
 9. Remember to save and test the connection again.

+**Note**: Whenever you make any changes to the WebSphere Configuration Settings, it prompts you with a warning message.
+Please review and save the modifications.

 ### Step 7: Install Customer Order Services application

 1. We have provided a built EAR that has had the previously discussed changes for installation on WAS V9.0.
 It is available at [https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/artifacts/end-to-end-tutorial1/WAS9/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/artifacts/end-to-end-tutorial1/WAS9/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear) for download.